 FIFA President Gianni Infantino, who was in attendance at both 2020 and 2022 editions of the tournament, previously commented, “Our responsibility – and that of federations in the ASEAN region covering a population of 650 million people – is to bring back hope, optimism and joy through football.
 And this AFF Championship is a competition which unites a whole region.

 "We’ve heard the figures from the AFF President (Major General Khiev Sameth) that there were over 200 million viewers in the last edition of the AFF Championship.
 The ASEAN region is the fifth-biggest world economy and we need to work together to make this competition and ASEAN football grow, to make it become the top of the world.”

-In 2022, the AFF Championship enters its 14th edition and heralds in a brand new era – the tournament sees Mitsubishi Electric stepping into the title sponsorship role.
+In 2022, the AFF Championship entered its 14th edition and heralded in a brand new era – the tournament sees Mitsubishi Electric stepping into the title sponsorship role.
 Especially as the world starts to bounce back after two challenging years, the ultimate goal of Mitsubishi Electric, as well as AFF, for the 2022 edition was to bring the event back to prominence, reconnect and engage with the fans, and give back to the local communities through football.

 The ASEAN region is the fifth-biggest world economy and we need to work together to make this competition and ASEAN football grow, to make it become the top of the world.”